 - Brand: Specifically for GPUs, there are only a few well-known brands, NVIDIA being the leader.
 Because these processors are in low supply, finding a brand you trust is important.

 - Cost: Most likely, you want to keep costs as low as possible without sacrificing quality.
-Choose a processor within your budget, and consider that you’ll have to eventually upgrade again in the future.
+Choose a processor within your budget, and consider that you’ll have to upgrade again.

 Upgrading your system can be an exciting, if costly, adventure.
-But determining which way to go regarding a CPU or GPU upgrade can be challenging, especially with so many different views.
+However, determining which way to go regarding a CPU or GPU upgrade can be challenging, especially with many different views.

 The best way to choose an upgrade that works for you is to consider your intended use – gaming, editing, or standard work programs.